ni/systemlink-operations-handbook/handbook/network-security/network-security.md

     - Targets are Windows and Linux RT systems who software and configuration are managed by SystemLink.
     - Software configuration occurs via the [SaltStack Transport Protocol](https://docs.saltproject.io/en/latest/topics/transports/).
         - Refer to [**Target to SystemLink Communication**](#target-to-systemlink-communication) for details regarding how SystemLink encrypts this communication.
-    - File, tag, test, and asset data are published to the SystemLink app server over HTTPS.
+    - File, tag, test, and asset data are published to the SystemLink application server over HTTPS.

 - **MongoDB**
     - MongoDB is the primary database used by SystemLink's web services.